 RentalCal focuses on the current level of energy efficiency investments in the rented housing sector.
 During the first two years of the project, a considerable research has taken place, uncovering the framing conditions for energy efficient renovation.
 The results of the research are transformed into a tool to support investors in the decision process.

 The RentalCal tool has been tested in national case studies in eight countries and is ready to be demonstrated at EUSEW.

 At EUSEW the three projects will present three models for reducing the EE gap in a friendly competition:

 •De-risking energy efficiency investments through large scale case study database

 •The tool kit - enlightening investment possibilities by illustrating the connection to EPCs

 •The web tool - empowering landlords to EE investments decisions

-The three models will be discussed with the audience, expectedly consisting of representatives from various target groups - investors, advisors, consultants and experts.
-The audience will be challenged to reflect on the effect of the models and their possibilities for improving the energy performance of the building stock in Europe - and vote for their favourite.
+The three models was discussed with the audience, consisting of representatives from various target groups - investors, advisors, consultants and experts.
+The result of the survey can be found here